beniamine3155/Intermediate_Python/README.md

 - Avoid common errors by using the **`get()` method** to safely access dictionary values.
 - Understand how to create and use generators using yield and yield from for efficient, lazy data processing.
 - Learn to write memory-friendly code and generate values on-the-fly, including infinite data streams and custom iterators.
+- Understand how to use type annotations in classes to improve code readability, maintainability, and tooling support.

 ---